2026 Concerts

 An all-American spectacular caps off the season as we celebrate our country’s 250th birthday.
 The best of our nation’s music is represented in this program, from jazz to ragtime to Broadway, crowned by Ferde Grofé’s grand symphonic masterwork, the Grand Canyon Suite, celebrating the amazing natural wonder in our own backyard.

-Ticket and Venue Information
+Venue Information

 The first four classical concerts in Sedona will be held on Sundays at 3:00 pm, while the final pops concert in Sedona will be held on Saturday at 7:00 pm.
 All Sedona performances will be presented at the Sedona Performing Arts Center, 995 Upper Red Rock Loop Road in Sedona.

 The October 21 concert in Prescott will be presented at The Jim & Linda Lee Performing Arts Center, 1100 E Sheldon Street, presented in partnership with Yavapai Symphony Association.
 This offers a promising new opportunity for Sedona Symphony to reach new audiences in a nearby market.
+Tickets available through Yavapai Symphony.

 Filtering by: “Friendraisers”